warslett/table-builder/docs/en/getting_started.md

 ## <a name="Installation"></a>Installation
 `composer require warslett/table-builder`

+If you are using symfony there is an optional bundle that will configure the services:

-or if you are using symfony `composer require warslett/table-builder-bundle warslett/table-builder`
+`composer require warslett/table-builder-bundle warslett/table-builder`

 ## <a name="BasicUsage"></a>Basic Usage
-Table Builder allows you to configure the way a table should be structured and how data should be loaded into it using PHP and then build the table using parameters from a request to perform sorting and pagination.
+Table Builder allows you to configure the structure of a table and how data should be loaded into it and then build the table using parameters from a request to perform sorting and pagination.

 Create a new Table Builder using a Table Builder Factory
 ``` php